 - 1. Entry: Entries and payment must be submitted online and any necessary official San Antonio Stock Show & Rodeo forms must be completed.
 4-H Clubs/FFA Chapters may submit a check if selected at entry checkout.
 Goats double entered in the Junior Show must be submitted separately online. - 2.
-Number Shown: Each owner may show up to two (2) animals in each single class. - 3.
-Double Entry: Junior Registered Breeding Boer Goats may double enter in the Open Registered Breeding Boer Goat Show.
+Number Shown: Each owner may show up to two (2) animals in each single class.

+- 3. Double Entry: Junior Registered Breeding Boer Goats may double enter in the Open Registered Breeding Boer Goat Show but must have been submitted as a separate entry via online entry system.
 Does entered in the Commercial Doe Show are ineligible for the Open Registered Breeding Boer Goat Show. - 4.
 Ownership/Registration: Animals must be registered in the Herdbook of their Association in the name of the owner(s).
 Registration Certificates must be available upon request. - 5.
+Health Papers: Certificate of Veterinary Inspection issued within the past 30 days is required.
+Check the Animal Health Requirements on Page 39 for more detailed information. - 6.
 Show Check-in Procedures: Exhibitors must check-in using materials provided by the Competitive Events office.
-Check-in for the Junior Breeding Boer Goat Show does not constitute check-in for the Open Breeding Boer Goat. - 6.
+Check-in for the Junior Breeding Boer Goat Show does not constitute check-in for the Open Breeding Boer Goat. - 7.
 Penning: Registered Breeding Goats will be stalled on a first come-first serve basis upon arrival.
+The show reserves the right to pen a minimum of three (3) head per pen.
 Exhibitors wishing to be penned together must arrive together at the SCP Staging Area.
-Only registered breeding goats entered in the Open Registered Breeding Boer Goat Show may arrive on grounds. - 7.
-Pens: The show reserves the right to pen a minimum of three head per pen.
-Pens will not be taken apart or altered in any way without the approval of the Superintendent.
-No lights are to be strung on the pens.
-Pens cannot be covered with tarps, covers, etc. - NEW
+Only registered breeding goats entered in the Open Registered Breeding Boer Goat Show may arrive on grounds.